IELTS Speaking Part 1

 • You don’t need to be an expert on topics like science, art, geography or history.
 It’s more important to speak naturally.

-Part 1 strategies
+Part 1 Strategies

 The most important thing to remember is Part 1 questions are about you and your life.
 They are specific, not abstract.
 Save the abstract and general ideas for Part 3.